-In January 1961, as the ship was operating with the 6th Fleet, a fire erupted on board killing seven crew members.
-The incident was caused by a broken fuel oil line and while servicemen managed to give a few minor repairs to the ship, it had to return to the U.S. to be properly attended.
+In January 1961, as the ship was operating with the 6th Fleet, a fire erupted on board, killing seven crew members.
+The incident was caused by a broken fuel oil line, and while servicemen managed to give a few minor repairs to the ship, it had to return to the U.S. to be properly attended to.

 The Saratoga was ordered to the eastern Mediterranean to support the American forces in keeping a watch on the 1967 Arab-Israeli war.
 As it was returning to the U.S. in December, the ship was heavily damaged by rough conditions at sea.

 In January 1968, the Saratoga entered the Philadelphia Naval Shipyard for an overhaul that lasted 11 months in order to have its systems modernized.
 In May 1969, the ship hosted President Richard Nixon during the festivities put together for the Armed Forces Day in the waters of the Virginia Capes.